phreaknik/phonon-network/README.md

 ## Getting a Deposit Address

-Phonons are not deposited to the main card identity address, but rather to a derivative of it:
+Phonons are not deposited to the card's identity address, but rather to an address derived from the identity key:

 ```
 byte[] getDepositKey(long startingNonce, short n) {